Sino-Tibetan languages: Dene–Yeniseian

 The "Sino-Caucasian" hypothesis of Sergei Starostin posits that the Yeniseian languages form a clade with Sino-Tibetan, which he called Sino-Yeniseian.
 The Sino–Caucasian hypothesis has been expanded by others to "Dene–Caucasian" to include the Na-Dene languages of North America, Burushaski, Basque and, occasionally, Etruscan.
 A narrower binary Dene–Yeniseian family has recently been well received.
 The validity of the rest of the family, however, is viewed as doubtful or rejected by nearly all historical linguists.
 An updated tree by Georgiy Starostin now groups Na-Dene with Sino-Tibetan and Yeniseian with Burushaski (Karasuk hypothesis).

 George van Driem does not believe that Sino-Tibetan (which he calls "Trans-Himalayan") and Yeniseian are related language families.
 However, he argues that Yeniseian speakers once populated the North China Plain and that Proto-Sinitic speakers assimilated them when they migrated to the region.
 As a result, Sinitic acquired creoloid characteristics when it came to be used as a lingua franca among ethnolinguistically diverse populations.

 A link between the Na-Dene languages and Sino-Tibetan languages, known as Sino-Dene was first proposed by Edward Sapir.
 Around 1920, Sapir became convinced that Na-Dene was more closely related to Sino-Tibetan than to other American families.
 He wrote a series of letters to Alfred Kroeber where he enthusiastically spoke of a connection between Na-Dene and "Indo-Chinese".
 In 1925, a supporting article summarizing his thoughts, albeit not written by him, entitled "The Similarities of Chinese and Indian Languages", was published in Science Supplements.
 The Sino-Dene hypothesis never gained foothold outside of Sapir’s circle, though it was later revitalized by Robert Shafer and Morris Swadesh.

 Indo-European

-August Conrad proposed the Sino-Tibetan–Indo-European language family.
-This hypothesis holds that there is a genetic relationship between the Sino-Tibetan language family and the Indo-European language family.
-The earliest comparative linguistic study of Chinese and Indo-European languages was by the 18th-century Nordic scholar Olaus Rudbeck.
-He compared the vocabulary of Gothic and Chinese and guessed that the two may be of the same origin.
-In the second half of the 19th century, Kong Haogu, Shigude, Ijosser, etc. successively proposed that Chinese and European languages are homologous.
-Among them, Kong Haogu, through the comparison of Chinese and Indo-European domestic animal vocabulary, first proposed an Indo-Chinese language macrofamily (including Chinese, Tibetan, Burmese, and Indo-European languages).

 In the 20th century, R. Shafer put forward the conjecture of a Eurasial language super-family and listed hundreds of similar words between Tibeto-Burman and Indo-European languages.
 However, neither of these theories have been widely accepted by mainstream linguists.